vlad-timofeev/small-giphy-browser/README.md

 5. `npm run start` will start the development version.

-## Tradeoffs, design decitions, incomplete tasks
+## Tradeoffs, design decisions, incomplete tasks

 The priorities were set to: